-2. loop\cilkified(double \ a, double \ b, int n)
+2. loop_cilkified(double a, double b, int n)

 This function contains two nested loops: the outer loop executes n / coarseness times, and the inner loop executes coarseness times.
-You should parallelize the outer loop with cilk\for, and let each inner loop execution proceed sequentially.
+You should parallelize the outer loop with cilk_for, and let each inner loop execution proceed sequentially.
 Finally, you'll combine the results of the inner loop executions by adding them all together sequentially.

-3. hyperobject\cilkified(double \ a, double \ b, int n)
+3. hyperobject_cilkified(double a, double b, int n)

 For this function, you'll use a hyperobject.
-Specifically, you'll use a reducer similar to one shown in page 54 of the Cilk programmer's guide, and let the Cilk reducer concept take care of data races and combining the results.
+Specifically, you'll use a reducer, and let the Cilk reducer take care of data races and combining the results.
+Here is a link to a short tutorial on Cilk Reducers.

-There is a driver / harness code called "innerproduct.cilk" under hw3 on the course web site.
+There is a link to the driver / harness code called "innerproduct.cpp" on Gauchospace.
 You can use this file as a template and implement the required functions, which are left blank for you to fill in.
 The same directory contains a sample Makefile and a header with the timing function.